smlnj/benchmarks/README.md

 ### `fft`

+### `id-ray`
+This is a port of a ray tracer written in the Id programming language as part of the Impala benchmark suite.

 ### `knuth-bendix`
 An implementation of the Knuth-Bendix completion algorithm written by Gerard Heut (in CAML).
 The input is some axioms of geometry.